-Avenues is answering the current call for global readiness, delivering it in a system of schools around the world.
-We provide a unique and dynamic educational village—one school with 20 or more campuses in major cities in Asia, Europe, Africa and North and South America—and a global orientation that includes language proficiency, the World Course and international experience and study on continents around the world.
+Avenues is answering the current call for global readiness, delivering it by creating a new category of schools–a world school.
+We provide a unique and dynamic educational village—one school with many campuses in major cities in Asia, Europe, Africa and North and South America—and a global orientation that includes language proficiency, the World Course and international experience and study on continents around the world.

 Today, educational institutions everywhere tout goals of going global.
 The forces fueling this trend are social, economic, political, environmental and technological.
 There are daily reminders of the interdependence and interconnectedness with all people and countries.
 As never before, citizens of the world will have to understand these dependencies and connections; they will have to move easily across boundaries; they will have to be comfortable with difference and ambiguity; and they will have to speak languages other than their own.
 Avenues prepares its students for such realities.

 In Avenues’ classes at every level, faculty introduce authors, information, perspectives and challenges that reference a global horizon.
 As one of the great international cities, New York itself serves as a laboratory for research projects, internships and service learning that allows students to understand its structure and function and, later, to compare it with other cities in the Avenues network.
-Through partnerships, videoconferencing, Skype and online collaboration tools, students are connected from the outset with peers in schools abroad.
+Through partnerships and technology, students are connected from the outset with peers in schools abroad.
 To all of this the Avenues faculty brings international perspectives, based on their own experiential learning, academic training and nationality.
 In these ways, traditional values and standards are recalibrated to introduce global sensitivities and attitudes to the learning process.

-A distinguishing feature of Avenues is the World Course, a global studies curriculum consisting of courses introduced in the Early Learning Center and offered in the Lower and Upper Divisions, as well as a series of topics that are infused throughout the Avenues curriculum to ensure that a global vision is a ubiquitous component of a student’s education.
+A distinguishing feature of Avenues is the World Course, a global studies curriculum, as well as a series of topics that are infused throughout the Avenues curriculum to ensure that a global vision is a ubiquitous component of a student’s education.

 Mastery of languages other than one’s own is a central feature of the Avenues mission.
 Such mastery opens doors to other countries and other cultures.
 It sparks curiosity and invites travel.
 It erodes stereotypes and fosters peace.
 It builds both self-confidence and self-knowledge.
 All are essential outcomes of an Avenues education.

 The language of instruction in all Avenues schools will be English.
 By graduation, all students are expected to be proficient in a second world language, although some will push well beyond this requirement.
-Instruction begins in the early years, when students have proven capacities for language learning, with exposure to Chinese or Spanish in the Early Learning Center.
+Instruction begins in the early years, when students have proven capacities for language learning.
 Authentic in-class language instruction is supplemented with online resources, and the immersion experience of study abroad will lead to proficiency.
 Students who achieve proficiency in a second language by the beginning of the upper grades program are able to continue their mastery of that language or add a third language of their choice through a supervised independent language study program.
-Avenues expects a number of its students to attain proficiency in three languages prior to graduation.
+Avenues expects a number of its students to attain proficiency in two languages prior to graduation.